 Number of visible layers

 Scene Viewer has finite memory for each layer in a scene.
 Reducing the number of visible layers minimizes the CPU and GPU overhead as each layer is allocated memory resources during loading.
 It is a good idea to limit the number of layers in a scene to a dozen or fewer.
 If you have more than a dozen layers covering an area, it's best to create multiple scenes with fewer layers rather than one scene with many layers.
-Another option if you have multiple layers with the same geometry type, such as 3D object scene layer, is to combine the layers into one 3D object scene layer.
+Another option if you have multiple layers with the same geometry type, such as a 3D object scene layer, is to combine the layers into one 3D object scene layer.
 See the Creating scene content section below for more information.

 The layer symbology can have a major effect on scene performance.
 The complexity (number of geometry faces and edges) of the feature symbols combined with the number of features in the scene directly impact rendering speeds.
 For example, a couple dozen features with many faces and edges in their symbols can have the same rendering impact as a hundred features with less complex symbols.
 If you notice slow rendering in your scene, it may be worth changing the symbology.